INFORMATION LINE 1300 85 85 84

 Blood alcohol concentration may be measured with a breathalyser, or by analysing a sample of blood, saliva or urine.

 The police do breathalyser tests at a random breath testing (RBT) roadblocks or if they think you are drink driving.

-If you blow over the legal BAC limit (0.05%), they will need a second, evidentiary, test at a police station.
+If you blow 0.05% or over, they will need a second, evidentiary, test at a police station.
 If your second result is over the legal limit, you will be charged with driving under the influence (DUI).